New York therapist Colette Dowling wrote The Cinderella Complex after

 And then I hid in it.
 My idea of myself had shifted drastically.

-For further information, or to seek a consultation, Ms. Dowling can be reached at email@example.com, or by calling 718-594-0201.
+For further information, or to seek a free consultation, Ms. Dowling can be reached at email@example.com, or by calling 718-594-0201.

 To hear Colette speak about what it's like to begin therapy with someone new, click the audio button.